A deeply mystical version of the Moolamantra, recorded in Satyaloka, India in the year 2000.

 Sri Bhagavathi Sametha Sri Bhagavathe Namaha

-Anandagiri uses his voice to weave a golden path through the hypnotic rhythm of drums and guides the listener into deep states of meditation.
+Anandagiri uses his voice to weave a golden path through the rhythm of drums.
+The listener is gently guided into a deep state of meditation.

 Even without knowing its meaning, chanting this vedic sanskrit mantra invokes the presence of the Divine.
 You will feel its gentle power deep in your heart.